aymericbeaumet/squeeze/readme.md

 > The `-1` flag allows to immediately abort after one result has been found.

-> The `--url` flag is actually an alias for a limited list of URI schemes.

 If you want to print all the URLs, just omit the `-1` flag:

 ```shell